Configuration Options

 // ["s3", "local", "example"]

-In cases where the environment variables are converted to a configuration object for third party library use, like in
+In cases where the environment variables are converted to a configuration object for third party library use, like in DB_*

-or RATE_LIMITER_REDIS_*
+or REDIS_*

 , the environment variable will be converted to camelCase.
-You can use a double
+You can use a double underscore (__

 ) for nested objects: